ewald-ai/ewald-ai/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 Goals: Learn more about Machine learning
-- 😍 I also love Grahics designing & Video editing
+- 😍 I also love Graphics designing & Video editing
 - 📧 You can reach me via my email ewalda905@gmail.com